 If Indiana Jones was taking a holiday in Philadelphia, this would be his first stop.
 Located in West Philadelphia, the University of Pennsylvania Museum of Archaeology and Anthropology maintains serious scholarship and a wide-ranging collection of objects from around the globe sure to fire up your imagination and wonder.
 The shadowy Egyptian gallery with its 15-ton granite sphinx, ancient hieroglyph-inscribed columns and mummies will win over even the most jaded pre-teen or adult.
-The Chinese rotunda, with a soaring ceiling that stretches to 90 feet, houses sculptures and the famous Qing Dynasty 55-pound flawless crystal ball (once stolen from the museum grounds in 1988, but recovered by the FBI).
+The Chinese rotunda, with a soaring ceiling that stretches to 90 feet, houses sculptures and the famous Qing Dynasty 55-pound flawless crystal ball.
 Wander down hallways and discover treasures in the Etruscan, African, Greek and Canaan galleries that will bring out your inner explorer.
+Also, don’t miss the spectacular Middle Eastern galleries, which just opened in April 2018.
+The 44,000-square-foot space holds over 100,00 objects, including a 4,000-year-old human footprint embedded in an ancient mud brick.

 |Venue name:||Penn Museum||Contact:|